liquiddragon/ppad/README.md

 # Predicting programming assignment difficulty related code

-The paper associated with this data will be linked here once it is available.
+The paper associated with this data can be found from http://urn.fi/URN:NBN:fi:hulib-201908133223

 ## Software